Error-proofing and Traceability

 While process control is about preventing errors, the implementation of a unique ID on every component and linking them to manufacturing data provides an additional, powerful tool.

-The data can be stored, quickly building up a significant bank of information about production processes.
+The data can be stored quickly, building up a significant bank of information about production processes.
 This “Big Data” can be used to improve efficiency and productivity, identify trends and highlight problems.
+The data can also be linked with other production management systems in line with a wider Industry 4.0 implementation.

 ID scans at specific, regular points in the production process automatically log cycle times and can be matched to production parameters – ambient temperatures, shift numbers, operator ID – the list, and quantity of data, is never ending.